Anthony Henry (wrestler): Full Impact Pro (2017–2021)

 Henry first appeared on January 8, 2017 at FIP Everything Burns 2017 in a Contract Prize match, eventually won by Teddy Stigma.
 He finished his debut year on June 17 at FIP In Full Force 2017, defeating Maxwell Jacob Friedman.
 Returning on May 25, 2018 at FIP Ascension 2018, Henry challenged reigning champion Austin Theory for the FIP World Heavyweight Championship but did not succeed in winning the title.
 Four months later on September 30 at FIP Accelerate 2018, Henry defeated Theory in a title rematch to win the FIP World Heavyweight Championship for the first time.
 He successfully defended the title on November 30 at FIP Full Force 2018, defeating A. R. Fox.
 On February 21, 2020, Henry lost the FIP World Heavyweight Championship to Jon Davis at Everything Burns 2020.

 WWE (2021)

-On January 19, 2021, it was reported that he had signed a contract with WWE and would be reporting to the WWE Performance Center.
+On January 19, 2021, Henry signed a contract with WWE, with plans to train at the WWE Performance Center.
 On the May 4 episode of NXT, Henry made his TV debut under the new ring name of Asher Hale, in a losing effort to Cameron Grimes.
 Hale also made his 205 Live debut on the May 14 episode, defeating Ariya Daivari.
 The following week, he lost against Ari Sterling.
 The week after, he upset veteran Tony Nese, making him tap out.
 Hale continued to wrestle through the months on 205 Live, making his last appearance on the July 30 episode in a losing effort to Drake Maverick.
 On August 6, Hale was released from his WWE contract.